DevExpress/XAF-Blazor-Kubernetes-example/README.md

 kubectl apply -f ./K8S/app-depl.yaml
 ```

-**Note**: To update the database, you can use the following technique.
+**Note**: To fill the database with initial data, you can use the following technique.
 First, find a pod with the running application:

 ```
 kubectl get pods